 - 1. Collect your water quality data and record it on your field datasheet.
-Be sure to fill out your field sheet in its entirety. - 2.
-Enter your data on the Chesapeake Data Explorer (www.cmc.vims.edu).
+Be sure to fill out your field sheet in its entirety. - Enter your data on the Chesapeake Data Explorer (www.cmc.vims.edu).
 Your monitoring group will need to be registered and you will need to create an account to upload data. - 3.
 Review your entered data to make sure it matches your field datasheet. - 4.
 Submit your electronic data. - 5.
-Mail your field data sheet to your monitoring coordinator for review and quality control check.
-Mail datasheets as frequently as requested by your monitoring coordinator, to the following address:
+Mail your field data sheet to your monitoring coordinator for review and quality control check. - 6.
+After your data has been quality checked it will be made available on the Data Explorer to the larger Chesapeake community. - 7.
+Explore your data!